Robin (character): Bruce Wayne Junior

 Byrne revisited Bruce Jr. in his Superman & Batman: Generations series.
 There, Bruce Junior is son of Bruce Senior and his wife, who is never identified but is implied to be Julie Madison.
 "BJ" greatly desires to be a hero and trains in the hopes of following in his father's footsteps.
 His mother refuses to let BJ become Robin until he turns eighteen.
 On Halloween night of 1964, when BJ is fifteen, he and Superman's daughter Kara (Supergirl) sneak out to have an adventure and, with the help of Wonder Woman's daughter Wonder Girl and The Flash's nephew Kid Flash join forces to defeat some of Flash's Rogue's Gallery.
 Afterward they decide to form their own team called the Justice League.
 BJ and Kara become romantically involved as adults, but BJ puts the relationship on hold when Joker kills Dick, forcing him to become the third Batman.
 BJ and Kara eventually marry, but their wedding is halted by Kara's brother Joel Kent.
 Joel, who had been manipulated his whole life by Lex Luthor to hate his family, kills Kara by punching through her chest.
-Joel dies shortly thereafter, and BJ agrees to raise his powerless son in order to prevent another such tragedy from happening (he also marries Joel's widow, Mei-Lai, sometime in the intervening years).
+Joel dies shortly thereafter, and BJ agrees to raise his son in order to prevent another such tragedy from happening (he also marries Joel's widow, Mei-Lai, sometime in the intervening years).
 The child, named Clark Wayne, becomes BJ's Robin and is offered the mantle of Batman when he becomes an adult.
-Clark turns it down, having deduced that he isn't BJ's biological son, and believing that only a real Wayne should be Batman, instead adopts the identity of Knightwing.
+Clark turns it down, having deduced that he is not BJ's biological son, and believing that only a real Wayne should be Batman, instead adopts the identity of Knightwing.
 In the 1990s, BJ goes on a quest to locate his missing father, whom he eventually discovers as having taken over Ra's al Ghul's criminal empire and turned it into a force for good.
 Bruce asks BJ to assume control of the organization so that he can become Batman once again.
 A story in Generations II has Bruce's dying wife imply that BJ is not his biological son, but this is not explored until Generations III, where BJ uses a Lazarus Pit and becomes Robin once more, ultimately learning that he truly is Bruce's son and everything was a plan by his mother to make up for never allowing father and son to work together as heroes.
-In Generations III, BJ's life is greatly extended by the use of the Lazarus Pit so he can help the human resistance battle the forces of Darkseid, but when he is mortally wounded he decides to pass on, feeling that he's kept Kara waiting far too long; the sight of their spirits departing together is enough to make even Bruce Senior shed a tear.
+In Generations III, BJ's life is greatly extended by the use of the Lazarus Pit so he can help the human resistance battle the forces of Darkseid, but when he is mortally wounded he decides to die, feeling that he has kept Kara waiting far too long.